timbeaudet/knowledge_base/faq/out_of_scope.md

 # Out Of Scope

 I _really_ appreciate all ideas/suggestions that you Turtles toss my way.
-However I cannot and will not implement all ideas for the following reasons:
+However the reality of my situation means not everything can be implemented.
+Here are _some_ of the reasons:

 ## 1. Cohesive Design